 Manx cat a glance

-A tailless cat which originated in the Isle of Man, the Manx is an old breed of cat.
+A tailless cat that originated in the Isle of Man, the Manx is an old breed of cat.
 This breed is sturdy, has a thick coat, and despite people recognising it as a tailless breed, they come in several categories from completely tailless to an almost full-length tail.

 Manx cats are friendly, mischievous, playful, patient, calm and undemanding cats.